 Coupling and complicating the above continuities and historical patterns are the contemporary domestic and political considerations.
-Nevertheless, as Doug Bandow correctly notes, while both Chinese and American leaders play first to their “home field” and although politics has been a major catalyst in the growing tensions between Beijing and Washington, history—the legacy of colonialism in particular—still casts a large shadow over the relations of China with the West.
+Nevertheless, as Doug Bandow2Senior Fellow at the Cato Institute.
+He worked as special assistant to President Ronald Reagan and editor of the political magazine Inquiry. correctly notes, while both Chinese and American leaders play first to their “home field” and although politics has been a major catalyst in the growing tensions between Beijing and Washington, history—the legacy of colonialism in particular—still casts a large shadow over the relations of China with the West.

-With the memory and pain of the ‘Century of Humiliation’ (1839-1949) still fresh for many Chinese, the People’s Republic (PRC) seeks international recognition as a co-equal power to America and its allies—with its policies designed to recapture the former glory of the Chinese civilization.
+With the memory and pain of the ‘Century of Humiliation’3Alison Adcock Kaufman, “The ‘Century of Humiliation,’ Then and Now: Chinese Perceptions of the International Order,” Pacific Focus 25, no. 1 (April 2010).
+(1839-1949) still fresh for many Chinese, the People’s Republic (PRC) seeks international recognition as a co-equal power to America and its allies—with its policies designed to recapture the former glory of the Chinese civilization.
 This quest for international goodwill and status has produced an exceedingly pragmatic, if mercantilist, approach in Chinese foreign policy.
 But where Beijing once deemphasized the ideological challenge against Western-style liberal democracies that its political model presents for the sake of (active) inclusion in the liberal international order, it now appears more willing to stamp its own authority and vision upon that order, at least in the Asia-Pacific.
 At long last, as Bandow maintains, the PRC is realizing Mao Zedong’s dream of having China standing upright on the global stage “as a very important economic and, increasingly, military power.”

-In contrast, Adam Webb contends that “China’s rise is already embedded in a cosmopolitan order, just not necessarily a liberal one,” arguing that while most Asian nations and much of the “Global South” lack any strong attachment to the liberal ideology that underwrites the so-called rules based international order, they, much like China, have rightly calculated that they can derive profit and secure their commercial interests within the extant order—thus having little incentive in dismantling it.
+In contrast, Adam Webb4American Co-Director, Hopkins-Nanjing Center.
+Resident Professor of Political Science at Johns Hopkins SAIS.
+Board member at the Simone Weil Center for Political Philosophy. contends that “China’s rise is already embedded in a cosmopolitan order, just not necessarily a liberal one,” arguing that while most Asian nations and much of the “Global South” lack any strong attachment to the liberal ideology that underwrites the so-called rules based international order, they, much like China, have rightly calculated that they can derive profit and secure their commercial interests within the extant order—thus having little incentive in dismantling it.
 Indeed, this overarching pragmatism and a rather agnostic foreign policy when compared to the moralism of the West could be viewed as a key reason behind Chinese successes in the developing world.

 Moreover, having to routinely defend against physical threats both foreign and domestic, Chinese elites have inherited a pragmatist strategic culture fixated on stability and internal cohesion as opposed to millenarian expansionism.
-Douglas Macgregor observes that “China is more than a nation-state in the Westphalian sense—China is a civilization, and it sees itself as a civilization and views its armed forces and its government as the guardian of this Chinese Confucian civilization” first and foremost.
+Douglas Macgregor5Retired U.S. Army Colonel, Senior Advisor to the Former U.S. Acting Secretary of Defense Christopher Miller.
+Senior Fellow with The American Conservative. observes that “China is more than a nation-state in the Westphalian sense—China is a civilization, and it sees itself as a civilization and views its armed forces and its government as the guardian of this Chinese Confucian civilization” first and foremost.
 Thus, while Chinese elites “regard themselves as the centerpiece of Asia,” Macgregor notes that China has already expanded to its civilizational limit and “there isn’t much evidence in Chinese history for expansion into other areas with the goal of conquering and Sinofying” the world.

 In fact, centuries of foreign control over and intervention in China’s maritime space and coastal regions by both Japan and the West has entrenched China’s defensive posture at home and its immediate neighborhood, placing narrow national interests above lofty idealism.
 Even at the height of the Cold War, this learned commitment to realpolitik and pragmatism impacted Beijing’s relations with the Soviet Union and other members of the Communist Bloc, and in the end helped China come through the Cold War as a de facto winner.

-A much more idealistic strategic culture steeped in moral superiority and universalist aspirations is entrenched in Washington, especially since WWII, with the U.S. viewing itself as the bastion of liberalism.
+A much more idealistic strategic culture steeped in moral superiority and universalist aspirations is entrenched in Washington, especially since WWII, with the U.S. viewing itself as the bastion of liberalism.6Adam Quinn and Michael Cox, “For Better, for Worse: How America’s Foreign Policy Became Wedded to Liberal Universalism,” Global Society 21, no. 4 (October 2007).
 Partly owing to the Cold War and its bipolar framing of conflict hardening a Manichean mentality, and partly due to the collapse of the USSR and the dawn of America’s unipolar moment emboldening American exceptionalism and hubris, a values-based foreign policy (at least in rhetoric) backed by the force of the U.S. military has become the standard American model.

-Through this “armed ideology”, as Claes Ryn calls it, U.S. policymakers habitually cast any challenge to U.S. global hegemony as an ideological conflict aiming at unraveling the liberal international order for which America and its allies stand.
+Through this “armed ideology”, as Claes Ryn7Professor & Founding Director of the Center for the Study of Statesmanship at Catholic University. calls it, U.S. policymakers habitually cast any challenge to U.S. global hegemony as an ideological conflict aiming at unraveling the liberal international order for which America and its allies stand.
 In this context, daring to achieve relative power parity with the U.S.—as any great power challenging American primacy in its own region would—is in a sense the original sin and interpreted as an existential threat that will inevitably undermine the Western way of life.
-This is not because the rising power would endanger vital American security interests in the continental United States and its neighboring geographic space (i.e., its regional security complex) but rather because its very ascent resists the global homogeneity liberalism ordains and affirms, instead, a pluralistic world both culturally and ideologically that could be raised as an alternative to the liberal-democratic Western order.
+This is not because the rising power would endanger vital American security interests in the continental United States and its neighboring geographic space (i.e., its regional security complex)8See Barry Buzan and Ole Wæver, Regions and Powers: The Structure of International Security, Cambridge University Press, 2003. but rather because its very ascent resists the global homogeneity liberalism ordains and affirms, instead, a pluralistic world both culturally and ideologically that could be raised as an alternative to the liberal-democratic Western order.

 It is for the reasons noted above and endemic to American strategic culture that while, in the wake of the Pax Americana, Beijing reorients itself towards relative power parity with Washington—which Bandow characterizes as fundamentally an “economic competition” and a race for influence and economic advantage but “not a security threat of the nature of the Soviet Union”—the United States, as ambassador Chas Freeman suggests, continues to define the challenge in absolutist terms, framing it as an all-or-nothing ideological struggle and using nostalgically the rhetoric of a ‘new Cold War’.
 As Freeman candidly elaborates, “the notion that great power rivalry is the core function or feature of international relations is best understood as a distillation of American militarism”, cast a priori as a global pursuit rather than regional, and which also “provides a rationale for unbounded defense spending.”

-Following a similar line of reasoning, Lawrence Wilkerson underscores the dubious incentive structures within Washington’s foreign policy establishment that tends to engage in artificial threat inflation, arguing that the foreign policy establishment and its allies within the media “need a new threat we can hold out both ideologically and militarily.”
+Following a similar line of reasoning, Lawrence Wilkerson9Retired United States Army Colonel and Former Chief of Staff to United States Secretary of State Colin Powell.
+Distinguished Adjunct Professor of Government & Public Policy at College of William and Mary. underscores the dubious incentive structures within Washington’s foreign policy establishment that tends to engage in artificial threat inflation, arguing that the foreign policy establishment and its allies within the media “need a new threat we can hold out both ideologically and militarily.”
 While Wilkerson concedes the existence of parallel incentive structures that might complicate the civilian-military relationship under the PRC, he maintains that in China military expenditures are primarily used for domestic security and national defense, not for foreign intervention and international force projection.
 This difference in ‘offensive’ and ‘defensive’ outlook and orientation between Washington and Beijing is perhaps the key to understanding the dominant strains of strategic thinking in the two nations.